AntelaBrais/feeds-reader/README.md

 ## Next steps

 - Merge routing with file-based routing systems: Expo Router & Nextjs
-- Solito: Universal routing for Expo and Next.js to reduce code duplication.
+- **Solito**: Universal routing for Expo and Next.js to reduce code duplication.
-- Style System: UX/UI and accessibility improvement.
+- **Style System**: UX/UI and accessibility improvement.
-- Multi-provider Wrapper: Avoid the context hell when too many providers are added to the app.
+- **Multi-provider Wrapper**: Avoid the context hell when too many providers are added to the app.
-- Better DDD implementation: Application layer with use cases, implementation of the repository pattern to avoid API news providers coupling and so on.
+- **Better DDD implementation**: Application layer with use cases, implementation of the repository pattern to avoid API news providers coupling and so on.